CloudReactor/cloudreactor-procwrapper/README.md

 ## How it works

+First, secrets and other configuration are fetched and resolved from providers like AWS Secrets Manager, AWS S3, or the local filesystem.

-Before your code runs, the module requests the API server to create a Task Execution associated with the Task name or UUID which you pass to the module.
+Just before your code runs, the module requests the API server to create a Task Execution associated with the Task name or UUID which you pass to the module.
 The API server may reject the request if too many instances of the Task are